logo

 Wages(incl.
 ACC)

-This covers one full time permanent employee and includes allowance for housing as employee has own house.
+This covers one full time permanent employee and some contract labour for additional farm R &amp; M and relief milking.
+Allowance for housing is also included as the employee has their own house.

 Animal health